FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/smn_topic_v2.md

   Changing this parameter will create a new resource.

 * `display_name` - (Optional, String) Specifies the topic display name, which is presented as the name of the email sender in an email message.
-The name can contains of 0 to 192 characters.
+The name can contain of 0 to 192 characters.

 * `users_publish_allowed` - (Optional, String) Specifies the users who can publish messages to this topic.
   The value can be **\*** which indicates all users or user account URNs separated by comma(,).
 The format of